 Introduction to Geomatics - BS

-The Department of Geomatics at UAA offers an ABET accredited curriculum leading to a 4-year Bachelor of Science degree in Geomatics.
-Students in the baccalaureate program have a choice of two emphasis areas: Surveying or Geographic Information Systems (GIS).
+The Department of Geomatics at UAA offers curriculum leading to a 4-year Bachelor of Science degree in Geomatics.
+Students in the baccalaureate program have a choice of three emphasis areas: Surveying, Geospatial Science or Geo-developer.

 The Bachelor of Science degree in Geomatics prepares students for a wide variety of professional-level opportunities.
 Since Alaska poses unique geomatic challenges, the curriculum emphasizes northern principles and practices, making UAA graduates highly recruited in the Alaska marketplace and eligible for employment worldwide.
 Students will find employment in private industry, government, and municipal agencies.
 Geomaticians working at the professional level enjoy responsibility and a choice of indoor and outdoor employment with many opportunities for advancement and diversification.

 The Bachelor of Science degree in Geomatics accredited by the Applied Science Accreditation Commission of ABET, http://www.abet.org/.

 Additional information relating to enrollment and graduation can be found on the UAA College of Engineering site.

 Within a few years of graduation, graduates of the Bachelor of Science in Geomatics program will:

 - Have attempted the ALES Board's Fundamentals of Surveying examination, if they are pursuing careers in the surveying area.

 - Have attempted equivalent professional certification or registration, e.g., CP, or GISP, as appropriate to their career path, if they are pursuing careers in the non-surveying area.

 - Obtain membership in one or more professional organizations relevant to their career of choice.